-- Master of Science Information Management Project Management - Master of Science Information Management Technology - Master of Science Information Technology www.grantham.edu/disclosure/#msimpm
+- Master of Science Information Management Project Management - Master of Science Information Management Technology - Master of Science Information Technology

-9.13 Information Management-Project Management
+9.12 Information Management - Project Management

-The objective of the Master of Science in Information Management-Project Management degree program is to provide students with the knowledge and skills to manage information systems projects.
+The objective of the Information Management-Project Management degree program is to provide students with the knowledge and skills to manage information systems projects.
 Required coursework integrates project management principles with information technology in accordance with the project management institute (PMI) guidebook.
 The outcomes of the program are: